WHAT DOES 4-H LOOK LIKE FOR YOUTH?

 All members grades K-2 should sign up for the Cloverbud I, II or III Project and members who are in grade 3 should sign up for the Exploring Project.
 Explorers may also enter additional projects for the fair.
-This gives new members a chance to try a little but of many 4-H projects.
-The activities you try in these projects will help you decide which projects you like and will want to take in future years.
+This gives new members a chance to try a little bit of many different 4-H projects.
+The activities you try in these projects will help you decide which projects you like and which you want to continue learning about in future years.

 Older first year members are able to sign up for any projects that interest them.